-In addition, it’s highly recommended that you review these import and export tips that provide critical detail and guidance for each import/export process such as field definitions, required fields, data import sequence, working with spreadsheet files such as .CSV or .txt from Microsoft Excel, and more.
+In addition, it’s highly recommended that you review these import and export tips that provide critical detail and guidance for each import/export process such as field definitions, required fields, data import sequence, working with spreadsheet files such as .CSV templates or .txt files from Microsoft Excel, and more.

 Importing Data to Sage 50

 1. From the File menu, choose Select Import/Export which displays the Select Import/Export window.

 2. Select the program area and then the template to use.

 3. Select the Import button.
 Sage 50 displays the window for the import template you selected with the Fields tab in front.

 4. Select the Show check box for each field that is included in your import file.